Skip to Main Content

 Steve Griffith, is a Houston area native and a 35-year law enforcement veteran.
 He came to the City of Sugar Land as the Chief of Police in August of 2005.
 Steve was promoted in 2014 to 1st Assistant City Manager for the City of Sugar Land.
-He oversees Police, Fire, Public Safety Communications, and Airport.
+He oversees the Office of City Secretary, Legal, Public Safety Dispatch, and the Sugar Land Regional Airport.

 Prior to his employment with the City of Sugar Land, Griffith was instrumental in the design, and was executive director for two years of the ALERRT Center (Advanced Law Enforcement Rapid Response training) at Texas State University in San Marcos.
 Among his prior positions, Griffith was police chief in the cities of West University Place and San Marcos, and he also served with the Bellaire Police Department and the University of Houston Central Campus Police.